Jamal Edwards has died, aged 31

 In 2014, Edwards received an MBE in the Queens New Year’s Honours List.
 At 24, he was one of the youngest people to ever receive the honour.

+While still a teenager, Edwards started SB.TV in 2006 to document the UK grime scene.
+The YouTube channel grew into a multimillion-pound online youth broadcaster.

-Edwards started the channel in 2006, documenting the UK grime scene.
-The site had some of the first, exclusive performances from the likes of Jake Bugg, Sheeran, Banks and Clean Bandit.
+The channel also had some of the first, exclusive performances from the likes of Jake Bugg, Banks and Clean Bandit.
+It also helped to launch the careers of artists like Dave, Ed Sheeran, Jessie J and many more.

+Writing about receiving his MBE on Facebook in 2014, Edwards – who was also an ambassador for the Prince’s Trust – commented: “I’m honoured to be one of the youngest people awarded with an MBE on this years New Honours list.

 This is a breaking news story: more to follow